mialkin/docs/programming/functional-programming.md

 ## Mathematical function

-The best way to think of a mathematical function is as of a pipe that transforms any value we pass into it.
+The best way to think of a mathematical function is as of a pipe that transforms any value we pass into it to another value.
 A mathematical function doesn't leave any marks in the outside world about its existence.

 Mathematical function must meet the following two requirements: